dotsilverman/algorithms/_posts/2016-06-22-Introduction-Supervised-ML-Benjamin-Villalonga.md

 layout: page
 title:  "Introduction to Supervised Machine Learning"
 subheadline:  "by Benjamin Villalonga Correa"
-teaser: "With Supervised Machine Learning techniques we can train a model to "
+teaser: "With Supervised Machine Learning techniques we can train a model to be able to recognize and classify inputs such as handritten digits, human faces, objects in a picture or sports teams with high chances of winning a game.
+One of the most used strategies for doing so is the use of artificial neural networks."

 categories:
     - algorithm